 All businesses need to create profit to be successful.
 But it’s one thing to make a profit, it’s entirely another thing to have your processes tight and well documented.
 Solid systems show any future buyer the business makes money literally on the strength of its processes.
 Systems that will keep running without them, no matter the situation.

-Michael Gerber, author of the E-Myth, my favorite business book of all time, said this amazing quote, “To the entrepreneur, the business is the product.”
+Michael Gerber, the author of the E-Myth, my favourite business book of all time, said this amazing quote, “To the entrepreneur, the business is the product.”

 Working on your business, not in it is the name of the game.
 Once you have your systems in place, they will work for you to create that saleable asset you want.
 A business running on good solid processes is a very attractive opportunity to a potential buyer.
 So, if you’re thinking about selling your business, it makes sense to prioritise your process development.

-Organisation is super important here.
-There is no point having great business manuals if finding them becomes a chore.
+The organisation is super important here.
+There is no point in having great business manuals if finding them becomes a chore.
 Organise your manuals into easy-to-find categories.
 You will need to choose categories that make sense.
 You will likely need one for marketing, another for operations, another category for finance, and so on.

-In part two of organising, create the dedicated space for your business manuals to exist in.
+In part two of organising, create a dedicated space for your business manuals to existing in.
 A centralised space online, and a folder for your process documentation to go.
 From this centralised point, you will then have a place for your specific process documents.
 Anyone using it will be able to follow the logical path to what they need.

 Using your business manuals embeds them in your business.
 Make sure your team is involved here.
-Get them contributing by creating and compiling documentation.
-Check that documentation doesn’t just sit static in your filing system, instead linking it to daily tasks.
+Get them to contribute by creating and compiling documentation.
+Check that documentation doesn’t just sit static in your filing system, instead of linking it to daily tasks.

 In your software, every time a task is scheduled you’d have a link that goes back to the steps in those centralised manuals.
 That’s how the workflow can be improved and how the value of those manuals can come alive.
 Managing business processes begins to automate itself as all these pieces come together.